DaniBr/sql-dev-tools/README.md

 ### Configuration

-- The image includes a `/default-config` directory with default settings.
+The tool uses a `reflex.conf` file for its configuration.
-- To use a custom `reflex` configuration, ensure a `reflex.conf` file is present in your mounted `/sql` directory.
+Any changes made to `reflex.conf` are **hot reloaded**, so you do not need to restart the tool when updating it.

-- Example `reflex.conf`:
+Example `reflex.conf`:
   ```bash
   -r 'schema\.sql$' --start-service -- task update_schema
   ```